nmerovingian/FreeSim/README.md

 ```

 # Future plans
-The authors will try to implement chronoamperometry of these experiments, then may include 2-D simulation of a microdisc elelctrode.
+The authors may include 2-D simulation of a microdisc elelctrode.
 You may also leave your preferred mechanism in the discussion forum and we will try our best to consider that!

 # Disclaimers